 SSILA has accumulated, through earmarked donations, a small fund to assist members in need of financial assistance for travel to the annual meeting.
 SSILA travel awards are intended to increase participation in SSILA sessions by students and scholars from historically under-represented populations of the Americas.

-To apply for a SSILA travel award, email the information requested in the Application Instructions below to the Executive Secretary by August 1.
+To apply for a SSILA travel award, email the information requested in the Application Instructions below to the Secretary-Treasurer by August 1.

 Awards will be made on the basis of financial need, which should be explained in a succinct paragraph.
 In addition, priority will be given to those who: